 Although Dumfries House has been closed to public tours since March due to the coronavirus pandemic, maintenance of its beautiful interior and valued contents continues to take place.
 Therefore, when the house does reopen, visitors will, as always, be able to view an immaculately-maintained collection of furniture and objets d’art.

 Watch an excerpt featuring Satinder's talk on maintaining the Blue Drawing Room's ceramics below.

 On a similar theme, the second Dumfries House Virtual Insights event was called 'Restoring a Country House Collection' and took place on 19 November.
 This time Satinder Kaur told us the stories behind the restoration of some of the house’s prized pieces, including a 1770s harpsichord, a Murano chandelier found in a thousand pieces, and a reupholstered 18th-Century four-poster bed.
 Guests also learned about the solar system model The Grand Orrery, a partially-hidden Jacopo Bassano painting, and a lost decorative ceiling.

-To watch Kenneth Dunsmuir play the newly-restored Dumfries House harpsichord (which also featured in the Foundation's virtual carol concert), please click here.
+Watch Kenneth Dunsmuir play the newly-restored Dumfries House harpsichord (which also featured in the Foundation's virtual carol concert) in the video below.

 PREPARING THE GARDEN FOR THE NEW YEAR